microsoft/startstopv2-deployments/README.md

 <p>

-# Enable Multi-Subscription support
+# Enable Multi-Subscription Support
-After the start/stop deployment is completed, please follow the steps below to enable the feature to take action across multiple subscriptions
+After the start/stop deployment is completed, please follow the steps below to enable the feature to take action across multiple subscriptions:
 1. Copy the name of the Azure function that you had created during the deployment
 1. Navigate to your secondary subscription -->  Select the subscription ---> Click on Access Control (IAM)
 1. Click the button <b>"Add role assignments"</b>